Theory of Kinetically-Constrained-Models Dynamics: Difference Between the Persistence and the Blocked Persistence

-\subsection{Difference between the persistence and the blocked persistence}
+\section{Difference Between the Persistence and the Blocked Persistence}

-For the sake of completeness let us now discuss why it is natural to expect that the critical behavior of $\phi_b(t)$ is the same of $\phi(t)$.
-Let us note that in principle the spin could have been facilitated at some time in the past but did not switch due to a thermal fluctuation.
+As discussed in the main text the persistence $\phi(t)$, the blocked persistence $\phi_b(t)$, and the zero-switch persistence $\phi^{(0)}(t)$ all have the \emph{same} critical behavior.
+This is easily observed in numerical simulations (see Fig.~\ref{fig:phiphibphi0}).
+In this section we want to discuss an argument for justifying this result.
+Let us note that in principle a spin could have been facilitated at some time in the past but did not switch due to a thermal fluctuation.
 However it is clear that the higher the number of times that it was facilitated, the lower the probability that it did not switch.
 Now due to the reversible nature of the dynamics, if the spin was facilitated at some distant time $t'$ in the past with probability one, it must have been facilitated many times at later times, leading to a vanishing probability that it did not switch.
 In other words we expect that once a site becomes facilitated, it will switch with probability one after a finite time $t_{sw}$ that is short on the time scale of the critical dynamics.
 The only possibility is that the site has become facilitated at a time $t'$ close to $t$, {\it i.e.}\ $t-t'=O(t_{sw})$.
 On the other hand the number of sites that become facilitated between times $t-t_{sw}$ and $t$ is given by \beq \phi_b(t- t_{sw})-\phi_b(t) \approx - t_{sw}\frac{d \phi_b (t)}{dt} \ll \phi_b(t), \eeq thus we expect that the difference between $\phi(t)$ and $\phi_b(t)$ is proportional $O(1/t^{a+1})$ at large times, and that it can be neglected with respect to $1/t^a$.
 The argument is confirmed by the numerical data (see Fig.~\ref{fig:bloccFacDer}).